PranavRayudu/CS373-blog/content/blog/about-me/index.md

 yet ambitious atmosphere as we competed among thousands (3,790, to be exact) of other teams in the [FIRST Robotics competition](https://www.firstinspires.org/robotics/frc).
 We were not allowed to work on the robot after a certain date so every regional event started off with me uploading new, untested code into the robot followed by near complete failure and a melt-down in the entire team.
-I usually fixed this pretty quickly, but it taught me the importance of writing bulletproof code.
+Atleast it taught me the importance of writing bulletproof code.

 ### Why did you come to UT?
 UT is hands-down one of the best universities for Computer Science in the United States, so that made choosing UT very